fushar/tokilib/README.md

 # tokilib - Test Case Framework

+### WARNING - THIS PROJECT IS DEPRECATED

+The next generation of test framework will be available soon in https://github.com/tcframe/tcframe.
+This repository is still here as a legacy.

+***

 **tokilib** is a C++ framework for generating test cases for competitive programming problems.
 It currently only support *batch* problems, i.e. problems whose test cases consist of .in and .out files.
 It works in UNIX and Windows.
 It has been used for IOI training camps in Indonesia.

 This framework is essentially a wrapper for [testlib](http://code.google.com/p/testlib/) framework.